Collegiate Faculty, Environmental Science & Management

 The Collegiate Faculty is a full-time faculty position reporting directly to the Program Director and is responsible for administrative academic duties as well as leadership of one or more courses within a School.
-Collegiate Faculty, in partnership with their Program Director, fellow Collegiate Faculty and Academic Program Coordinators, constitute a Program Team that works together to ensure program quality, consistency and growth, as well as faculty involvement, and curriculum output.
+Collegiate Faculty, in partnership with their Program Director, fellow Collegiate Faculty, and Academic Program Coordinators, constitute a Program Team that works together to ensure program quality, consistency and growth, as well as faculty involvement, and curriculum output.
 The Collegiate Faculty demonstrates leadership especially by championing these areas among the set of adjuncts they assist as assigned by the Program Director.

-Program Quality, Consistency and Growth.
-The Collegiate Faculty works to improve domain knowledge, program currency and relevance to workplace needs within their respective area.
-The Collegiate Faculty also ensures that the School manages consistency across courses and programs to ensure that the student experience is relatively uniform and predictable in order to enhance student retention.
+Program Quality, Consistency, and Growth.
+The Collegiate Faculty works to improve domain knowledge, program currency, and relevance to workplace needs within their respective area.
+The Collegiate Faculty also ensures that the School manages consistency across courses and programs to ensure that the student experience is relatively consistent in order to enhance student retention.
 To enhance program quality, the Collegiate Faculty supports academic assessment and continuous improvement, partnering with other areas across Academic Affairs and the University.
 The Collegiate Faculty supports growth within the program and advocates for new programs, when viable.

-Importantly, the Collegiate Faculty work with their Program Directors, Department Chairs and Dean to develop and present Quarterly Reviews for presentation to the Chief Academic Officer.
+Importantly, the Collegiate Faculty work with their Program Directors, Department Chairs, and Dean to develop and present Quarterly Reviews for presentation to the Chief Academic Officer when needed.
 Such updates include key achievements, opportunities for improvement, and future milestones.
 These Quarterly Reviews are a critical component of building a coordinated strategy within each School.
-Collegiate Faculty are expected to become familiar with and proficient in the use of multiple data sources in use across the institution and which form the basis of data-informed decision-making and continuous improvement efforts across the breadth of the Department, the School, and the institution.
+Collegiate Faculty are expected to become familiar with and proficient in the use of multiple data sources in use across the institution which form the basis of data-informed decision-making and continuous improvement efforts across the breadth of the department, the school, and the institution.

 Faculty Quality.
-With the Dean, Department Chair, and Program Director, the Collegiate Faculty works to engage faculty within their courses and programs, building a learning community of experts who also engage with external stakeholders such as employers, industry associations and non-profit groups.
+With the Dean, Department Chair, and Program Director, the Collegiate Faculty works to engage faculty within their courses and programs, building a learning community of experts who also engage with external stakeholders such as employers, industry associations, and non-profit groups.
 The Collegiate Faculty ensures that their area balances curriculum excellence with teaching excellence.
-The Collegiate Faculty uses the School's staff, as well as technology tools and coaching strategies to optimize teaching effectiveness among adjuncts.
-Collegiate Faculty manages a set of adjuncts and are expected to provide leadership, teamwork, communication, performance-oriented coaching, and when necessary, disciplinary action.
+The Collegiate Faculty uses the school's staff, as well as technology tools and coaching strategies to optimize teaching effectiveness among adjuncts.
+Collegiate Faculty mentors a set of adjuncts and are expected to provide leadership, teamwork, communication, performance-oriented coaching, and when necessary, disciplinary action.

 Curriculum Output.
-The Collegiate Faculty works at the Program Directors discretion to manage curriculum maintenance and development within their discipline portfolio, with new programs, revisions and quick fixes, collaborating with Course Development, the Senior Director of CBE, and other areas of the University and making tradeoffs and compromises as appropriate in consultation with Program Director.
+The Collegiate Faculty works at the Program Directors discretion to manage curriculum maintenance and development within their discipline portfolio, with new programs, revisions and quick fixes, collaborating with Course Development, the Senior Director of Competency-Based Education (CBE), and other areas of the University and making tradeoffs and compromises as appropriate in consultation with the Program Director.

 Specific Collegiate Faculty characteristics include: